 While educational outcomes and the quality of student learning are ultimately more important than satisfaction, USC Aiken recognizes the need to monitor stakeholder satisfaction and adjust services accordingly.
 The university employs a variety of methods to gauge student satisfaction.
-Benchmarked surveys include NSSE, CIRP, and the South Carolina biannual survey of alumni.
+Benchmarked surveys include NSSE, CIRP, and an annual survey of alumni.
 Targeted surveys to measure satisfaction with advising, housing, the bookstore, dining services, academic programs, and other areas are used to gather detailed information.